 Because I had waited so long, the diagnosis was stage three.
 This means that the disease had spread to my lymph nodes.
 So, I had the tumor removed, and all of the lymph nodes under my left arm as well.
 I followed that up with a year of immunotherapy (a version of chemotherapy), which had quite a few miserable side effects.
 It was a tough year.

 I wanted to take this experience and turn it into something meaningful.
 This brings us to MelanomaGirl.
 It has become very obvious to me that most people are not familiar with melanoma.
 I certainly wasn’t.
 Years ago, I had no idea about the danger I was putting myself in, and my impression is that the general public still does not realize how deadly this disease is.
 It is a form of skin cancer that is highly curable if caught in the very early stages, but if not, it penetrates your skin, and can spread throughout your entire body.
 Once it reaches this point, unfortunately there is usually little chance of survival.
 Thus, Awareness is Imperative!

-My mission for MG is to be melanoma’s #1 awareness advocate through fundraising, MG-branded apparel, and prevention education.
+My mission for MG is to be melanoma’s #1 awareness advocate through MG-branded apparel, prevention education and fundraising.
 I want to connect with as many people as possible, and encourage them to be smarter in the sun.
 My approach is not going to be clinical.
 There are plenty of excellent medical websites and organizations already out there, and they are successfully fulfilling that need.

 Now, guys, please don’t feel excluded.
 The “Girl” designation does not prevent you from participating in any MelanomaGirl related events.
 MG can stand for MelanomaGuy!
 The message, T-shirts, sunblock, etc. are all for you too.
 Everyone is welcome!